BDA-KTS/semantic-search-over_social-media-posts/README.md

 6. **Run the Codes**:
    - Run each code cell in the notebook sequentially by selecting the cell and pressing Shift + Enter or using the "Run" button in the Jupyter Notebook interface.

-Follow these steps to install Jupyter Notebook, download the tutorial materials, navigate to the directory, open the notebook, and execute the provided code in the Jupyter Notebook environment.

 ## Contact Details
 For questions or feedback, contact Fakhri Momeni via Email: "fakhri.momeni@gesis.org".